PedroAgullo/Challenge6_Frontend_Gym_Redux/README.md

 <a name="id6"></a>
-##Additional endpoints
+## Additional endpoints

 **Monitor**

-  * Monitor Register
+  * Monitor Register / Update
-  * Monitor Login
+  * Monitor Create a new room
-  * Find all monitors
+  * Find monitors class and update
-  * Find monitor by Id
-  * Find monitor by email
-  * Modify Monitor
+  * Modify Monitor profile
-  * Review Monitor by message

 **Room**

   * Join a user to the gym class:
-    - Verify if the user have a valid subscription (annual, month or pending payment).
     - Check if the user is already registered in that class.
     - Verify if the capacity of the class has been reached.
   * Join a coach to the gym class:
     - Check if the trainer's speciality matches the gym classes to be taught.
     - Verify if that trainer doesn't have already a class at that time and day.
     - Check that there is no more than one trainer signed up to teach the class.
-  * All gym classes
-  * All inactive gym classes
+  * All active gym classes
-  * Find gym classes by date
   * Delete gym classes
   * Update gym classes status (create list of assistants to send an email for monitor review)
   * Monitor Leave the class.